LeeCS01/padi_workshop/README.md

 Problem Statement

->Not having equipment and tools to check the water level.
+-Not having equipment and tools to check the water level.
->Absence of status and current practice monitoring by traditional means.
+-Absence of status and current practice monitoring by traditional means.
->Inadequate manual irrigation control.
+-Inadequate manual irrigation control.

 ===================================

 Objective

->To determine the present issue with paddy field water level monitoring.
+-To determine the present issue with paddy field water level monitoring.
->To determine the instruments currently in use for paddy field water level monitoring.
+-To determine the instruments currently in use for paddy field water level monitoring.
->To create an IoT-integrated mobile application.
+-To create an IoT-integrated mobile application.

 ===================================

 Usefulness

->The System helps the farmer avoid failed crop and increases production
->Easy control and monitoring via mobile apps integrated IoT
+-The System helps the farmer avoid failed crop and increases production -Easy control and monitoring via mobile apps integrated IoT

 ===================================

 Result

->93 % (26) of test case is successful while 7% (2) is failed.
+-93 % (26) of test case is successful while 7% (2) is failed.
->We found a way to connect flutter with water detector using arduino then get instant data from detector.
+-We found a way to connect flutter with water detector using arduino then get instant data from detector.

 ===================================